daveRendon/az-service-fabric-service-autoscaling/README.md

 Azure Service Fabric provides orchestration services for Applications deployed as Docker containers, along with Service type instance level autoscaling.
 In this example, a Web API is built using ASP.NET Core 2.0, packaged using Docker containers for Linux and deployed to an Azure Service Cluster.
 ## Creating the Service Fabric Cluster
 This feature requires version 6.2.194.1+ of Azure Service Fabric, and enabling the 'Resource Monitor Service' on the Cluster.
 Since the Azure Portal does not provde an option enable this Service at this time, I am using an ARM Template (1-Nodetype-elb-SFCluster-oms.json) that deploys a cluster with this feature enabled.
+*The VM Size of D1_v2 is used in this ARM Template to easily simulate the CPU load leading to an auto scale trigger*

 To run this ARM Template, you would require the following handy that is specific to your Azure Subscription:
 1. The Key Vault URL